 The essence of content marketing is that you’re promoting your subject matter expertise (whether it’s labor law, family law, or any other practice area) by providing consistent, relevant content of interest to your clients and prospective clients.
 That could be answers to:

 - Legal FAQs (What kind of insurance do I need?
-What does my business need to know about GDPR?
-What kind of spousal support is available in Texas?)
+What does my business need to know about the FFCRA or the CARES Act?
+How will the pandemic affect my family’s visitation schedule?)

 - Pending legislation that could affect your clients’ industry